MaryMdukaza/pasta-landing-page/README.md

 Inline styles are used within the HTML file to style the page.
 ### script:
 Inline script is used within the HTML file for the interactive button functionality.

-## Contributing
-Feel free to submit issues or pull requests if you have any suggestions or improvements.